GfSE/SAF-Specification/stereotypes.md

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/dev/developing-saf/concept/concepts.md#System Partial Function'>System Partial Function</A><BR><BR><BR>System Partial Function Specifies the fact that a Partial Function is a part of a System Function and defines details of the System Function.<BR><BR><BR>Usage in Viewpoints:<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#System Partial Function'>System Partial Function</A><BR><BR><BR>System Partial Function: Specifies the fact that a System Partial Function is a decomposed part of a System Function and defines details of the System Function it belongs to.<BR><BR><BR>Usage in Viewpoints:<BR></html>

 ### Realizes
-[System Partial Function](developing-saf/concept/concepts.md#System-Partial-Function)<BR><BR>Specifies the fact that a Partial Function is a part of a System Function and defines details of the System Function.<BR>
+[System Partial Function](developing-saf/concept/concepts.md#System-Partial-Function)<BR><BR>Specifies the fact that a System Partial Function is a decomposed part of a System Function and defines details of the System Function it belongs to.<BR>
 ## SAF_SystemProcess

 ### Icon

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/dev/developing-saf/concept/concepts.md#System Process'>System Process</A><BR><BR><BR>System Process An System Process captures system behavior as a specific sequence of actions or tasks, and system exchanges including information, materials, energy, etc.<BR><BR><BR>Usage in Viewpoints:<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#System Process'>System Process</A><BR><BR><BR>System Process: Specifies the fact that a System Process captures system behavior as a specific sequence of actions or tasks, and system exchanges including information, materials, energy, etc.<BR><BR><BR>Usage in Viewpoints:<BR></html>

 ### Realizes
-[System Process](developing-saf/concept/concepts.md#System-Process)<BR><BR>An System Process captures system behavior as a specific sequence of actions or tasks, and system exchanges including information, materials, energy, etc.<BR>
+[System Process](developing-saf/concept/concepts.md#System-Process)<BR><BR>Specifies the fact that a System Process captures system behavior as a specific sequence of actions or tasks, and system exchanges including information, materials, energy, etc.<BR>
 ## SAF_SystemProcessEnabling

 ### Icon

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/dev/developing-saf/concept/concepts.md#SPSenablingSCY'>SPSenablingSCY</A><BR><BR><BR>SPSenablingSCY Specifies the fact that a System Process contributes to the provision of one or more System Capabilities in the field.<BR><BR><BR>Usage in Viewpoints:<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#SPSenablingSCY'>SPSenablingSCY</A><BR><BR><BR>SPSenablingSCY: Specifies the fact that a System Process contributes to the provision of one or more System Capabilities in the field.<BR><BR><BR>Usage in Viewpoints:<BR></html>

 ### Realizes
 [SPSenablingSCY](developing-saf/concept/concepts.md#SPSenablingSCY)<BR><BR>Specifies the fact that a System Process contributes to the provision of one or more System Capabilities in the field.<BR>